-- human resources strategy, remuneration strategy and incentive framework of the Group, - · Group Governance and bank culture promotion, - · selection, nomination and appointment of Directors, Board Committee members and senior Management, - structure, size, composition and qualification (including but not limited to gender, age, cultural and educational background, ethnicity, geographical location, professional experience, skills, knowledge and track records, etc.),
+- human resources strategy, remuneration strategy and incentive framework of the Group, - group governance and bank culture promotion, - · selection, nomination and appointment of Directors, Board Committee members and senior Management, - qualification (including but not limited to gender, age, cultural and educational background, ethnicity, geographical location, professional experience, skills, knowledge and track records, etc.) of the members of the Board and Board Committees;

-- remuneration of Directors, Board Committee members, Senior Management and Key Personnel, - effectiveness of the Board and Board Committees, and - training and continuous professional development of Directors and Senior Management.
+- · remuneration of Directors, Board Committee members, Senior Management and Key Personnel, - effectiveness of the Board and Board Committees, and - · training and continuous professional development of Directors and Senior Management.